ccztux/modpd/README.md

 modpd consists of a NEB module and a daemon written in bash.
 The NEB module collects data and writes it to a named pipe.
-The daemon part reads the data from the named pipe and sends the check results via NRDP or NSCA to another monitoring server.
+The daemon part reads the data from the named pipe and sends the check results via NRDP, NSCA or Icinga2 API to another monitoring server.

 # What was the motivation to develop modpd?